How to Grow and Care for Weeping Fig Plants (Ficus benjamina)

 Scale

-If your tree starts dropping leaves, look for little brown or black lumps on the leaves, stems, or trunk.
-These are the insects.
+Scale insects appear as little brown or black lumps on the leaves, stems, or trunk.

 For more tips, check out our guide to scale.